LCasemiro/LCasemiro/README.md

-Trying to learn some code, for fun, for a personal site and music related projects 😃
+Trying to learn some code, for fun, to create a personal site and music related projects 😃

 <!---